Tony118g/doctor-diary/README.md

 17. Once the app is deployed, heroku will notify you and provide a button to view the app.

 NB - If you wish to rebuild the deployed app automatically everytime you push to github, you may click on "Enable Automatic Deploys".

+### Forking the Repository

+This can be done to create a copy of the repository.
+The copy can be viewed and editted without affecting the original repository.

+To fork the repository through GitHub, take the following steps:
+1. In the "the-everything-quiz" repository, click on the "fork" tab in the top right corner.
+2. Click on "create fork" to fork the repository.

+### Cloning the Repository

+To clone the repository through GitHub:

+1. In the repository, select the "code" tab located just above the list of files and next to the gitpod button.
+2. Ensure HTTPS is selected in the dropdown menu.
+3. Copy the URL under HTTPS.
+4. Open Git Bash in your IDE of choice.
+5. Change the current working directory to the location where you want the cloned directory to be created.
+6. Type "git clone" and paste the URL that was copied from the repository.
+7. Press the "enter" key to create the clone.

 ## Credits